The config file

 }

-PurgeTSS includes Tailwind's default color palette, but you can customize it by configuring your colors under the colors key in the theme section of your config.cjs file:
+PurgeTSS includes Tailwind's default color palette.
+Customize it under the colors key in the theme section of your config.cjs file:

 module.exports = {